Plan for Concentration

 Submit Plan for Concentration by June 1st of G1

-The research project conducted before the Oral Qualifying Exam should have a scope equivalent to half-time effort for one academic term or full-time effort for a summer, and apply scientific principles from the chosen Concentration Area.
+The research project conducted before the Qualifying Exam should have a scope equivalent to half-time effort for one academic term or full-time effort for a summer, and apply scientific principles from the chosen Concentration Area.

 Elective coursework can be chosen from the full catalog of Harvard and MIT science and engineering offerings, including electives organized by the SHBT Program.
 Taking challenging elective coursework is encouraged to further knowledge and expertise.
+Please find the list of electives here

 Concentration Advisors and their areas of expertise are: